-As of March 31, 2008, we had investments in the following entities affiliated with Mr. Flowers: New NIB, Affirmative Insurance Holdings, Inc., and JCF Fund II L.P.
-At March 31, 2008, these investments had a total value of \$65.0 million and outstanding commitments to entities managed by Mr. Flowers of \$49.7 million.
-Our outstanding commitments may be drawn down over approximately the next six years.
+As of March 31, 2008, we had investments in the following entities affiliated with Mr. Flowers: New NIB, Affirmative Insurance Holdings, Inc., and the Flowers Fund.
+At March 31, 2008, these investments had a total value of \$65.0 million.

 Commitments of Dominic F. Silvester, Paul J. O'Shea, Nicholas A. Packer, Richard J. Harris, John J. Oros, Paul J. Collins, T. Wayne Davis, T. Whit Armstrong and Robert J. Campbell, current directors and/or executive officers of the Company, and Nimrod T. Frazer, a director of the Company until August 7, 2007, to invest in the Flowers Fund were accepted by the Flowers Fund in 2006.
 Messrs.
-Silvester, Oros, Collins, Harris, O'Shea, Packer, Davis and Campbell are also investors in New NIB, which is affiliated with Mr. Flowers and certain entities affiliated with Mr. Flowers and Mr. Oros.
+Silvester, Oros, Collins, Harris, O'Shea, Packer, Davis and Campbell are also investors in New NIB, which is affiliated with Mr. Flowers and ore and certain entities affiliated with Mr. Flowers and Mr. Oros.
 Messrs.
-Silvester and O'Shea also invested in The HSH Co-Invest (Cayman) Trust B, which is affiliated with Mr. Flowers and certain entities affiliated with Mr. Flowers.
+Silvester and O'Shea also invested in The HSH Co-Invest (Cayman) Trust B, which is affiliated with Mr. Flowers and certain entities affiliated with Mr. Flowers and Certain entities affiliated with Mr. Flowers and Mr. Oros.